General Arkansas CPA CPE Requirements

 Subject Area Requirements

 Licensees in Arkansas must also complete 40% of their CPE in the areas of Accounting/Attest, Accounting Ethics or Tax.
 Furthermore, if they perform attest or compilation services, they must obtain 20% of their hours from courses dealing with Accounting/Auditing.

 Programs in the following subject areas are not acceptable CPE: spirituality, personal health and/or fitness, sports and recreations, or foreign language and cultures and other subjects which fail to contribute directly to the professional competency of the licensee.

 Credit Limitations and Calculation

 In Arkansas, CPAs can obtain CPE credit for instructing or presenting accounting or auditing-related material in a formal setting.
 But if those courses are part of an accredited college or university program, they must be upper-level.
 And furthermore, may only be used for CPE one time in a three-year period.
 Overall, a lecturer or discussion leader shall be granted credit for preparation and presentation of a program.
 Though credit cannot exceed twice the number of CPE hours available to participants.
 For any program, repeat instruction within the same calendar year will not be valid for obtaining further credits.

-CPAs can also earn credit if they are enrolled in accredited college or university courses.
+CPAs can also earn credit if they enroll in accredited college or university courses.
 Here, credit calculates as 15 CPE credits per semester hour and 10 CPE credits for quarter hours completed.
 Alternatively, licensees can earn one credit hour for each class hour of a university non-credit course.
 However, credit will not be granted for academic courses used to qualify for the CPA exam or acquire the certification.

 Credits from independent study, self-study and authorship may not exceed 80% of the required CPE hours during any recertification period.
-Furthermore, independent study must be approved in advance by the Board.
+Furthermore, the Board must approve independent study in advance.
 Published articles, books or CPE programs may also be eligible for credit.
 But overall, the material must contribute to the licensee’s professional competency.
 And furthermore, it must also have been accepted for publication in writing prior to the renewal date.